nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 Step 1: The user launches the application (scenario assumes that there are several game records already stored in multiple files).

-Step 2: The user executes `view -m best -g game error -n 9` to view his/her best statistics for the error game mode over the past 9 games.
+Step 2: The user executes `view -m best -g time -n 9` to view his/her best statistics for the error game mode over the past 9 games.

 Step 3: A ViewCommand object is then instantiated.

 ![Alt text](uml/ViewStatistics-1.drawio.svg)

 Step 4.
-ViewCommand calls the retrieveStatistics() method of RetrieveStatisticsManager.
+ViewCommand calls the retrieveStatistics() method of StatisticsManager.
 ![Alt text](uml/ViewStatistics-2.drawio.svg)

-Step 5: RetrieveStatisticsManager creates a GameRecordsManager object.
+Step 5: StatisticsManager creates a GameRecordsManager object.
 * The constructor of GameRecordsManager calls the readGameRecords() method of the Storage class to retrieve the gamer's past game records from the text files.
 <!-- -->
 ![Alt text](uml/ViewStatistics-3.drawio.svg)
 Step 6.
-RetrieveStatisticsManager then calls getGamesRecords() method of GameRecordsManager() and self-invokes calculateBestStatistics().
+StatisticsManager then calls getGamesRecords() method of GameRecordsManager() and self-invokes calculateBestStatistics().
+* Calculated statistics is returned.

 Step 7.
-RetrieveStatisticsManager calls displayStatistics of the ViewCommandUI class to display the statistics.
+ViewCommand calls the displayStatistics() method of the ViewCommandUi class to display the statistics.
 ![Alt test](uml/ViewStatistics-4.drawio.svg)

-The following sequence diagram shows how the above scenario is executed
+The following sequence diagram shows how the above scenario is executed.
 ![Alt test](uml/ViewStatistics-5.drawio.svg)